twr14152/Network-Automation-Scripts-Python3/eAPI/README.md

 # eAPI
-- A simple way to interface with arista using jsonrpc.
+- A simple way to interface with arista using requests and jsonrpc.
 - It only uses POST for runCmds method.
 - The only challenging thing about it is formating the output of the data

 Sample output
 ```
 $ python lab_script.py